andrewmelchionna/Stochastic-Sandpile/README.md

 # Stochastic-Sandpile
-Indistinguishable particles interact and disperse on a graph
+Indistinguishable particles interact and disperse on a graph.
+We study the time it takes until a 'stable' particle configuration is reached.